-Heating with Wood: Connect a Wood Burner to Central Heating
+How to Connect a Wood Burner to Central Heating

-How does a wood burning stove work?
+- How does a biomass boiler work?

 Wood burning stoves (otherwise known as wood burners or log burners) are a form of heating appliance that burns wooden materials to heat up a room.
 These materials can include logs, pellets and other biological matter.

 Burning wood can be a low-carbon way of heating hot water, as the process only emits as much carbon as the trees absorbed while growing, making the process 'carbon neutral'.